yimuchen/UserUtils/PlotUtils/doc/PlotUtilsCore.md

 @ROOT defines how a pad by when the pad is spawn, and which working pad-or-canvas is being used at the time.
-While this might be important for use cases where pads might need to be sporadically spawn depending on user/data input, this is usually not the case for analysis plots, where the layout is relatively fixed depending on how the author wants to present the data.
+While this might be important for use cases where pads might need to be sporadically spawned depending on user/data input, this is usually not the case for analysis plots, where the layout is relatively fixed depending on how the author wants to present the data.

-The Canvas and PadBase classes defines a rigorous single-layer pad--canvas
+The `Canvas` and `PadBase` classes defines a rigorous single-layer pad--canvas
-structure: canvases defines how the the final plots dimensions, and is responsible for saving and exporting the plot in general; pads are owned by the canvas, responsible for storing which data and image elements are used to produce the plot.
-While Canvas and PadBase are inherited from the @ROOT{TCanvas}
+structure: canvases defines how the final plots dimensions, and is responsible for saving and exporting the plot in general; pads are owned by the canvas, responsible for storing which data and image elements are used to produce the plot.
+For the sake of ease of expansion, `Canvas` and `PadBase` with be defined as containers of unique @ROOT{TCanvas} and @ROOT{TPad} objects respectively.
-and @ROOT{TPad} respectively, the inheritance is intentionally hidden so that the user will not accidentally spawn pad object accidentally; in face even the construction of the PadBase object is only accessible from the Canvas class.
+Though this implementation hides the raw ROOT object methods, the idea is that users are not allowed to access which arbitrary methods since this can potentially break the canvas-pad hierarchy.
+Also, @ROOT does not play well with non-public inheritances, so unique containers is the chosen “path-of-least-resistance” in terms of implementation.
+Each object will have methods to access the underlying `TCanvas` and `TPad` objects respectively for flexibility, but then users will be responsible for maintaining the object relations.

 # Plotting data on specified pads